 Cancellation of school takes place only during circumstances such as extreme weather, equipment failure, or public crisis.
-A telephone message, text message, and/or email will be sent out alerting parents of delays and cancellations.
+A telephone message will be sent out alerting parents of delays and cancellations.
+Parents must have arrangements made for delays, early dismissals, and school closings.
 Cancellations or delays will be broadcast on the major networks as early as possible.
 Listen to the radio or television for such announcements.
-In addition, parents can check the district website www.kosd.org

-In the event of a two-hour delay, students should arrive at 10:30am.
+In the event of a two hour delay, students should arrive at 10:30am.
 Please do not send children to school prior to the appropriate time as there will not be supervision.
 Parents must have arrangements made for delays, early dismissals, and school closings.
+In addition, parents can check the district website www.kosd.org